ndustrialio/contxt-sdk-js/README.md

 });
 ```

-More configuration options are in the API docs.
+More configuration options are in the [API docs](https://github.com/ndustrialio/contxt-sdk-js/blob/master/api.md).

 ## Adding in external modules

 At times when building your application, there might be a Contxt API that you need to reach that is not currently included in the `contxt-sdk` package.
-To help out with this, we've created a way to include an external module into the SDK when creating an SDK instance that allows you the external module to act as a first class extension of the SDK's API.
+To help out with this, we've created a way to include an external module into the SDK when creating an SDK instance that allows the external module to act as a first class extension of the SDK's API.

 To do this, just include information about the module when creating your `contxt-sdk` instance: